|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 by Amanda L Dameron, MA

 Pneumothorax is a condition in which air collects in the space between the lungs and the chest wall.
-This air pocket puts pressure on the lung and can collapse a portion of the lung.
+This air pocket puts pressure on the lung.
+The pressure can collapse a part of the lung.

 Risk Factors TOP